deGennes-Suzuki-Kubo Quantum Ising Mean Field Dynamics: Applications to Quantum Hysteresis, Heat Engines and Annealing: deGennes-Suzuki-Kubo Quantum Ising Mean Field Dynamical Equation

 After the initial (1981) attempt \cite{bkc81} to study the quantum Ising spin glass of the Mattis and Edwards-Anderson variety in a transverse field, the quantum Ising SK model was first studied in 1985 by Ishii and Yamamoto \cite{ishii}, using high-temperature expansion of the mean field free energy from set up by Thouless, Anderson and Palmer (TAP) type mean-field approximation \cite{TAP1977}.
 We will discuss here the application of quantum annealing (see e.g., \cite{X1,das_rmp,tamura,rajak,ency}, \cite{kadwaki}), employing the discrete time version Eq.(\ref{skd9}) and Eq.(\ref{skd10}) of the deGennes-Suzuki-Kubo equation and estimate the ground state energy of the Sherrington-Kirkpatrick model \cite{SK1975,binder_young}.
 Here, we will put $h(t) = 0$ and the interactions $J_{ij}$ in Hamiltonian Eq.(\ref{skd1}) are randomly ferromagnetic and antiferromagnetic with zero average and have a Gaussian distribution:

 with

-Here, because of very weak average mean field on each spin, we have to add a reaction term coming from the second order mean field fluctuation (following TAP \cite{TAP1977} and the modification \cite{das2} required for the low or zero temperature quantum spin-glass transitions here) in the effective mean field component: In Eq.(\ref{skd5}) as $ h_i^{z eff [c]}(t) = \sum_j J_{ij}m_j^{z[c]}(t) - (1 - q^{[c]})m_j^{z [c]}$, while the $x$-component in Eq.(\ref{skd11}) remaining the same, i.e., $h_i^{x eff [c]}(t) = \Gamma(t)$, for each configuration $[c]$ of the $J_{ij}$ distribution.
+Here, because of very weak average mean field on each spin, we have to add a reaction term coming from the second order mean field fluctuation (following TAP \cite{TAP1977} and the modification \cite{das2} required for the low or zero temperature quantum spin-glass transitions here) in the effective mean field component: In Eq.(\ref{skd5}) after incorporating the TAP reaction term $ h_i^{z\, \text{eff}}(t) = \sum_j J_{ij}m_j^{z}(t) - \left[1 - q(t)\right]m_i^{z}(t)$ where $q=1/N\left[\sum_{i=1}^N\left(m^z_{i}\right)^2\right]_{av}$, while the $x$-component in Eq.(\ref{skd11}) remaining the same, i.e., $h_i^{x\, \text{eff}}(t) = \Gamma(t)$.
 For quantum annealing, the temperature and transverse field parameters will follow the annealing schedules:

 and/or